THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 In order to verify that corrective measures are effectively implemented by the agreed deadline, the Group carries out both on-site and documentary follow-up audits.

-With regard to the 239 suppliers audited in 2022, at year-end more than 86% of them were in line with the Group’s social and environmental standards (85% of critical suppliers).
-Collaboration was ended with around 7% of them (17 suppliers), and the remaining 7% turned out to have non-compliances at the end of 2022, as the audit activity took place just before the last months of the year and not all the projects aimed at remediating the non-compliances had already been closed.
+With regard to the 389 suppliers audited in 2023, at year-end more than 89% of them were in line with the Group’s social and environmental standards (91% of critical suppliers).
+Relationship was terminated with around 4% of them (14 suppliers), and the remaining 7% turned out to have open non-compliances at the end of 2023, as the audit activity took place just before the last months of the year and not all the actions aimed at remediating the non-compliances had been closed.

-In 2022, with particular reference to social aspects, 76 of the 239 sites were found to have non-compliances and the relative improvement plan was issued.
-The main areas of non-compliance were related to workplace health and safety (70%) and, in 30% of cases, aspects related to management of work relationships, including non-compliances involving working hours (11%), salaries and remuneration (10%), and management of employment contracts (9%).
-In such cases, for the least critical non-compliances, it was agreed with suppliers to implement a resolution plan promptly, while in the most critical cases collaboration with the supplier was always ended.
+In 2023, with particular reference to social aspects, 190 of the 389 sites audited were found to have non-compliances and the relative improvement plan was issued.
+The main areas of non-compliance were related to occupational health and safety (73%) and, in 25% of cases, aspects relating to management of employment relationships, including non-compliance relating to salaries and remuneration (12%), working hours (8%), employment contract management (5%), and, in only 2% of cases, human rights issues.
+For the least critical non-compliances, it was agreed with the suppliers to implement a resolution plan promptly, while in the most critical cases, collaboration with the supplier was always ended.

 All the activities described so far, both those of periodic monitoring and control of the supply chain and those of collaboration and dialogue with suppliers to promote more sustainable and responsible practices, are part of the Moncler Group’s program defined for suppliers on sustainability topics.